 An edge e=(v,w) is said to emanate from vertex v and to be incident on vertex w.
 The out-degree of a vertex is the number of edges emanating from that vertex.
 The in-degree of a vertex is the number of edges incident on that vertex.
-If there is an edge emanating from v and incident on w, then w is is said to be an out-neighbour of v, and v is said to be an in-neighbour of w.
-A path P from v[1] to v[k] in a digraph (V, E) is a non-empty sequence v[1],v[2],...,v[k] of vertices in V such that there is an edge (v[i],v[i+1]) in E for 1<=i<k.
-The length of the path P is k-1.
-P is simple if all vertices are distinct, except that the first and the last vertices may be the same.
-P is a cycle if the length of P is not zero and v[1] = v[k].
-A loop is a cycle of length one.
+If there is an edge emanating from v and incident on v, then v is said to be an out-neighbour of v, and v is said to be an in-neighbour of v.
+A path P from v[1] to v[k] in a digraph (v,E) is a non-empty sequence v[1],v[2],...,v[k] of vertices in v such that there is an edge v[i],v[i+1] in v for v is an edge of the path v is v in v is simple if all vertices are distinct, except that the first and the last vertices may be the same. v is a cycle if the length of v is not zero and v is a cycle of length one.
 A simple cycle is a path that is both a cycle and simple.
 An acyclic digraph is a digraph that has no cycles.